 Treat yourself to a big bowl of this delicious Farro Kale Salad tonight!
-It's packed with healthy ingredients, easy to make, and has tons of flavor ... the perfect salad for dinner or lunch!
+This warm Farro salad is packed with healthy veggies and tangy feta cheese.
+Plus, it's super easy to make, and has tons of flavor ... the perfect salad for dinner or lunch!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.